 Juventus striker Carlos Tevez has surprised himself by how well he has adapted to life in Serie A this season.

-The Argentina international joined the Italian champions from Manchester City last June and has gone on to become the leading scorer in the division, with 18 goals in 29 outings.
+The Argentina international joined the Italian champion from Manchester City last June and has gone on to become the leading scorer in the division, with 18 goals in 29 outings.

-Tevez's goals have helped put Juve firmly on course for a third straight Scudetto, with Antonio Conte's side currently 14 points clear of second-placed Roma with just eight games to go, while they are also in the last eight of the Europa League.
+Tevez's goals have helped put Juve firmly on course for a third straight Scudetto, with Antonio Conte's side currently 14 points clear of second-placed Roma with just eight games to go, while the club is also in the last eight of the Europa League.

-However, despite their continued domestic dominance, Tevez has insisted the Italian top flight has been tough, adding that he did not expect to hit the ground running so quickly in Turin.
+However, despite the continued domestic dominance, Tevez has insisted the Italian top flight has been tough, adding that he did not expect to hit the ground running so quickly in Turin.

-When asked by La Stampa whether he envisaged having such a strong debut campaign, he said: "In truth, I did not think so, I only had in mind to do my job, this is the first year in Italy, too.
+When asked by La Stampa whether he thought he would have such a strong debut campaign, he said: "In truth, I did not think so, I only had in mind to do my job, this is the first year in Italy, too.

-Juve can take another step towards the Serie A title on Sunday when they take on third-placed Napoli at the Stadio San Paolo.
+Juve can take another step towards the Serie A title on Sunday when it takes on third-placed Napoli at the Stadio San Paolo.